-The following statement was prepared by the AAE Special Committee on the Scope of Endodontics to address issues being raised by some endodontic patients.
+The following statement was prepared in 2013 by the AAE Special Committee on the Scope of Endodontics to address issues being raised by some endodontic patients.
+It was reviewed and revised by the Regenerative Endodontics Committee in 2018.

 The guidance in this statement is not intended to substitute for a clinician's independent judgment in light of the conditions and needs of a specific patient.